 Engineering Algae for Mars

-The ultimate goal of Mars exploration is to send humans to the Red Planet, hopefully permanently.
-In order to accomplish this, we're going to need a way to generate breathable oxygen from an atmosphere that is 95% carbon dioxide, as well as developing food resources on the planet.
+The ultimate goal of Mars exploration is to send humans there, possibly permanently.
+If we’re going to manage this, we’ll need ways to generate breathable oxygen from an atmosphere that is 95% carbon dioxide.
 Check out our blog if you want to read more about why Mars exploration is important.

 Goals:The primary goal of this project is to discover the basic conditions that a photosynthetic organism requires to grow and to identify the phenotypic characteristics and underlying genes that are critical for adapting to an alternate environment.
 Our goal is to use Mars as the comparative environment to Earth, and assess the survivability and adaptability of one of Earth's simplest photosynthetic organisms, cyanobacteria.
 Cyanobacteria are photosynthetic bacteria that fix carbon and generate oxygen from CO2 and sunlight.
 Ancient relatives of extant cyanobacteria were responsible for the generation of an oxygenated atmosphere on Earth, and they currently produce about a quarter of the O2 in the atmosphere.
 Importantly, cyanobacteria can thrive in high CO2 environments similar to a Martian atmosphere.